Home » Recipe Index » Side Dishes

 Collage of steps to mix all the ingredients into a bowl together

-STEP SIX: Using a small cookie dough scoop, scoop out the mixture and roll it into a ball in the palm of your hands.
-Place the balls on the baking sheet.
-I use this Wilton cookie scoop.
+STEP THREE: Using a small cookie scoop, portion out the mixture and roll it into a ball in the palm of your hands.
+Place the uncooked sausage balls on the baking sheet.

 Raw sausage balls without bisquick on a baking sheet